manideep2510/melanoma_segmentation/README.md

 ## Code

 1. **reshape.py** - code to reshape all the images in a folder to 192 x256 images.(No need to run in this case)
-2. **melanoma_segmentation.ipynb** - Jupyter notebook with all the code for convolution and deconvolution layers, training, etc.
+2. **melanoma_segmentation1.ipynb** - **Jupyter notebook with all the code for convolution and deconvolution layers, training, etc.**
-3. **melanoma_segmentation.py** - Python script with same code as in **melanoma_segmentation.ipynb** jupyter notebook.
-4. **load_batches.py** - load all the images in a folder to batchs ao batch size 16.(No need to run this script as another function which do the same operation as this is created in the jupyter notebook)
+3. **load_batches.py** - (Don't use this)load all the images in a folder to batchs ao batch size 16.(No need to run this script as another function which do the same operation as this is created in the jupyter notebook)

 ---